 Accommodation on the trail

-eahouses line the trail, and when you get used to the rhythm of these teahouses, they become one of the best things of the experience.
+Teahouses line the trail, and when you get used to the rhythm of these teahouses, they become one of the best things about the experience.

 Imagine them as mini-mountain guesthouses, managed by local Sherpa households.
 There are no luxuries in the rooms: wooden bed frames, thin mattresses, communal washrooms, and hot water after a certain level.
-Up on the top of the trail, hot water to wash your face is like a luxury.
+At the top of the trail, hot water to wash your face is like a luxury.

 There is variation in quality on the route.
 The coziest options are at Namche Bazaar.
 Farther north, living is more primitive, and food costs more since all is brought up the mountain by porter or yak.